Klintrup/check_zpool/README.md

 `tank: DEGRADED / data: rebuilding / system: ok`

-Failed/rebuilding volumes will always be first in the output string, to help diagnose the problem when recieving the output via pager/sms.
+Failed/rebuilding volumes will always be first in the output string, to help diagnose the problem when receiving the output via pager/sms.

 ## Output examples